 As a new mother, I was very aware I would tell myself how stupid I was when I mucked up.
 But I was also aware it was because of what Dad said to me as an eight-year-old.
 Thinking about this, I came to the conclusion that the opposite must also be true.
 I decided to tell my children how well they were doing, to give them positive feedback, and to remind them how good they were at certain things.
 I knew they would end up in a much better place.

-So, I consciously worked at praising them, and giving them honest, loving responses.
+This is why I decided not to say negative things to my children.
+(In fact, I remember deciding at one stage to never use the word “No”.
+But I quickly changed my mind on that!)
+Instead, I consciously worked at praising them, and giving them honest, loving responses.
 To the best of my knowledge, I never called them names or put them down.
-I still don’t.
-Put simply, I resolved to tell my children good things about who there were and what they did.
+I resolved to tell my children good things about who there were and what they did.
 I knew this would give them a better opinion of themselves and their own abilities, and improve their self-esteem.

 Of course, it’s never as easy as that.
 Things go wrong.
 Kids rebel.
 Stuff happens to people, Dads don’t get to places on time, and life can go belly-up.
-But the long-term effect of saying positive words makes all the difference to get children over the line, growing up into loving, confident and capable adults, who achieve their best.
+But the long-term effect of saying positive words makes all the difference to help children grow up into loving, confident and capable adults, who achieve their best.

 Why do I suggest you honour your parents?
 Because of this from the Ten Commandments: “Honour your father and mother”—which is the first commandment with a promise— “so that it may go well with you and that you may enjoy long life on the earth.”
 Long life is your reward if you do this!

 Pray for self-control with your words.
-He’ll give you that moment of awareness, when you will have a chance to stop, and regulate what you are about to say.
+God will give you that moment of awareness, when you can stop, and regulate what you are about to say.
 Try it and see.
 Even if you fail a few times, at least you will be aware of what you have done.
 Learn from your mistakes, and try to improve.
 I bet you’ve never really thought about prayer bringing you joy – but that’s the promise.

 Words Really Do Matter

 Taking control of what you say, to yourself and to others, is a huge step in taking responsibility for your own actions.
-There is so much power in your words.
+There is so much power in your words, and now you know 10 reasons words matter.
 You can be a life-changer – for good!

 Are you willing comment below about what words have had most impact on you?